ivarref/opentype.clj/README.md

 # opentype.clj

-A simple API over [opentype.js](https://opentype.js.org/).
+A simple API over [opentype.js](https://opentype.js.org/) for Clojure.
 Runs on the JVM.

 ## Usage